-Anti-takeover Effects of the Embark Technology Charter and the Embark Technology Bylaws
+Anti-takeover Effects of the Charter and the Bylaws

-The Embark Technology Charter and the Embark Technology Bylaws contain provisions that may delay, defer or discourage another party from acquiring control of Embark Technology.
-Embark Technology expects that these provisions, which are summarized below, will discourage coercive takeover practices or inadequate takeover bids.
-These provisions are also designed to encourage persons seeking to acquire control of Embark Technology to first negotiate with the Board, which Embark Technology believes may result in an improvement of the terms of any such acquisition in favor of Embark Technology's stockholders.
+The Charter and Bylaws contain provisions that may delay, defer or discourage another party from acquiring control of Embark.
+Embark expects that these provisions, which are summarized below, will discourage coercive takeover practices or inadequate takeover bids.
+These provisions are also designed to encourage persons seeking to acquire control of Embark to first negotiate with the Board, which Embark believes may result in an improvement of the terms of any such acquisition in favor of Embark's stockholders.
 However, they also give the Board the power to discourage mergers that some stockholders may favor.